-Temporomandibular or TMJ problems are very common in today's society.
+Temporomandibular (TMJ) problems are very common in today’s society.
 In spite of this fact, they are misunderstood by many physicians and dentists.
-If you are suffering from a Temporomandibular problem here is what you need to know.
+If you are suffering from a temporomandibular problem, here is what you need to know:

 TMJ problems are orthopedic in nature and are the result of tired, tight, injured or sore muscles, inflamed tendons, or compromised ligaments, bone and cartilage.
 As a result, TMJ treatment options are similar to those offered by an Orthopedist when managing a knee problem, for instance.

-The first step in TMJ treatment, of course, is to try to prevent further injury by avoiding certain foods (bagels, tough crusty breads, tough meats, uncut apples), and controlling any daytime behaviors that put strain on the jaw muscles or TMJ's.
+The first step in TMJ treatment is to try to prevent further injury by avoiding certain foods (bagels, tough crusty breads, tough meats, uncut apples, to name a few) and controlling any daytime behaviors that put strain on your jaw muscles or TMJ’s.
 These activities include:

 - Gum chewing